greatxue/cs_notes/ds_java.md

     }
 }
 ```
-Some key obobservations and terminology:
+Some key observations and terminology:
 * An `object` in Java is an instance of any class.
 * Variables and methods of a class are **members** of a class.
 * The `Dog` class has its own variables, known as **instance variables**, or **non-static variables**.